 Are you a fan of easy party snacks?

-If so, be sure to check out our creamy feta dip and cheesecake salad recipes!
+If so, be sure to check out our feta red pepper dip and strawberry cheesecake salad recipes!

-We like apple wood pellets for its fruity smoke flavor.
-Other varieties that are suitable include cherry, pecan, and peach.
+We like apple wood pellets for their fruity delicious smoky flavor.
+Other suitable varieties include cherry, pecan, and peach.

 The best way to keep cheese dip from hardening is to keep it warm.
 Serving it from a crock pot kept on the ‘warm’ or ‘low’ setting is best.

 We do not recommend freezing smoked queso dip.
 Dairy-based recipes rarely thaw and reheat well.
-Also, cheeses have a tendency to separate and become unpleasantly grainy.
+Also, cheeses tend to separate and become unpleasantly grainy.

 For best results, serve chorizo queso immediately and enjoy while warm.

-Any leftovers should be left to cool to room temperature before being stored in an airtight container.
-Refrigerate for up to 4 days.
+Any leftovers should be left to cool to room temperature before being stored in an airtight container in a refrigerator for up to 4 days.

 Equipment